Extra Curricular Activities

 We strongly believe that extra-curricular clubs provide the opportunity for children to explore and discover hidden talents; as well as enrich those talents that have already been identified.
 We offer a range of clubs, academic and non-academic, which gives the chance for all children to shine outside of the classroom.

 Comparable to the private education sector, at present our school offers an optional extended school day with 30+ after school clubs to select from.
 The clubs are led by school staff as well as outside providers.
 The range of clubs change three times per year (September, January and April) and are often determined by observed children’s interests.
 Recently for example, a hula hooping club was initiated because learning tricks became a craze on the playground.

 From ballet to basketball and art to archery, there’s an after school activity on offer for every child.
 The best thing about our after school clubs is they’re brilliant for all sorts of reasons – not just learning a new skill.
 They are extremely popular and as a result we have recently initiated a number of free before school clubs too (in addition to our popular Breakfast Club).

-The list of clubs at Langney Primary School is almost endless!
+The list of clubs at Langney Primary Academy is almost endless!
 There are clubs for almost anything you can imagine.
 There’s so many to choose from, it’s tempting to try them all.
 As a large school, our clubs are often oversubscribed and there are waiting lists for some clubs.
 Attendance records are kept for each club and we have a strict policy that if a child does not attend 3 club sessions within one term, they will lose their place to the next person on the waiting list.